 HYPGEOM.DIST

 The HYPGEOM.DIST function calculates the hypergeometric distribution in Excel.
-This function is useful in statistical analysis to determine the probability of a specific number of successes in a population sampled without replacement.
+It is used in statistical analysis to find the probability of a certain number of successes in a sample drawn without replacement.

 Syntax 🔗